Our Energy Story

 Although the hydrogen industry is still developing and lacks an established global supply chain, there is strong international interest from public and private sectors in accelerating its development across the entire value chain.

 In Singapore, there has been strong interest following EMA and MPA's joint call for an Expression of Interest to develop low- or zero-carbon ammonia power generation and bunkering solutions in Jurong Island.
-Both agencies have selected two out of six shortlisted consortiums to provide a low- or zero-carbon ammonia solution.
+Both agencies have appointed the consortium led by Keppel Ltd to conduct the next phase of the project.
 If successful, the Project will position Singapore as one of the first countries in the world to deploy a direct ammonia combustion power plant and support the development of ammonia bunkering for international shipping.

 While Singapore has not made a decision on whether to deploy nuclear energy to meet the country’s growing energy needs, we are building capabilities that will allow us to assess the potential deployment of nuclear energy in Singapore in the longer term.